 As with women, early detection of breast cancer is crucial to treatment and survival.
 Men with a family history, such as immediate family members with breast cancer or a BRCA-2 mutation, should be screened.
 Signs to look for include:

 - Redness on the skin and around the nipple

 - Nipple discharge

 - A lump or swelling in the chest area, typically without pain

 Treating breast cancer in men is similar to treating women with the disease.
-Treatment options can include surgery, radiation, chemotherapy, or hormone therapy.
+Treatment options can include surgery, radiation, chemotherapy, hormone therapy, targeted therapy, or bone-directed therapy.
 A combination of treatments may be used to provide the best chance of disease control.